Archive for the ‘Overview’ Category

 Happy Holidays!

-Norman Joseph Woodland, co-inventor and developer of the Bar Code, dies at 91
+Norman Joseph Woodland, co-inventor and developer of the Barcode, dies at 91

 Every standard has a story, and we are reminded of the long road of an idea to common acceptance with the death last Saturday of Norman Joseph (“Joe”) Woodland.
-Co-inventor of the Bar Code (along with Bernard “Bob” Silver, who died in 1963), the idea came to Mr. Woodland during an afternoon in 1948 at the beach.
+Co-inventor of the Barcode (along with Bernard “Bob” Silver, who died in 1963), the idea came to Mr. Woodland during an afternoon in 1948 at the beach.
 Running his hand through the Florida sand, he realized that he could develop a code using lines instead of dots and dashes like Morse Code.

 Woodland and Silver applied for a patent on their idea in 1949 (issued in 1952) and Woodland began working at IBM in 1951.
 Although the idea was well received, it was considered impractical to implement at that time.
 Woodland and Silver sold their patent to Philco in 1962 (apparently for $15,000.00).